manishMandal02/tabs-flow-backend/README.md

 ## Architecture

-[TODO - high-level architecture diagram here]
+[TODO: high-level architecture diagram here]

 Our serverless architecture leverages various AWS services to create a scalable and maintainable backend system.
 The core services are implemented as Lambda functions, with API Gateway serving as the main entry point for client requests.